-Biodiversity is important because each species can give us some clue as to how life evolved and will continue to evolve.
-Biodiversity also helps in understanding how life functions and the role of each species in sustaining ecosystems of which we are also a species.
-This fact must be drawn upon every one of us so that we live and let other species also live their lives.
+- 1. Biodiversity is important because each species can give us some clue as to how life evolved and will continue to evolve. - 2.
+Biodiversity also helps in understanding how life functions and the role of each species in sustaining ecosystems of which we are also a species. - 3.
+This fact must be drawn upon every one of us so that we live and let other species also live their lives. - 4.

-It is our ethical responsibility to consider that each and every species along with us have an intrinsic right to exist.
-Hence, it is morally wrong to voluntarily cause the extinction of any species.
 The level of biodiversity is a good indicator of the state of our relationships with other living species.
 In fact, the concept of biodiversity is an integral part of many human cultures.